Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 ### End Condition

-This is the condition that will continue to run your loop as long as it returns true.
+This is the condition that will continue to run your loop as long as it returns TRUE.

 ### Task

-This is what do you want the loop to do each time the condition is returned as TRUE.
+This is what do you want the loop to do each time the condition returns TRUE.

 ### Increment